The AirBox Indoor Air Quality Assessment and Verification Testing

 The results of the verification testing are then reviewed by our analytical group and engineers to provide a science-backed strategy to effectively improve the indoor air quality of your facility using ASHRAE Standard 241 Compliant air cleaners.

-What contaminants are included
+What contaminants are included in the verification testing?

 List of Contaminant of Concerns/Indicators